Veri5ied/daoismsystems/README.md

 ## Behavior noticed

-The getDefaultProvider() from ethers kept making multiple calls which can crash an application, so it was moved to a custom chains using infura
+The getDefaultProvider() from ethers kept making multiple calls which can crash an application, so it was moved to custom chains using infura

 ### Happy Hacking